NICE: An Algorithm for Nearest Instance Counterfactual Explanations: Introduction

+ML in general is a fast evolving field where models vary over applications and time.
+Current state-of-the-art classification models, might be outperformed in a few years.
+To ensure that counterfactual algorithms remain useful when classification models change, and to give data controllers full freedom over the choice of these models, there is a preference for model-agnostic explanation algorithms.
+This implies that the classification model is used simply as an output generating machine, based on provided input.
+We have thus identified three important algorithmic requirements: \begin{itemize} \item Perfect coverage, which means we want the counterfactual algorithm to be able to provide an explanation for each prediction. \item Required model access, which preferably limits itself to the inputs and outputs of the models, making the algorithm model-agnostic. \item Computational efficiency. \end{itemize}

-In this paper, we propose Nearest Instance Counterfactual Explanations (NICE), a new algorithm to find counterfactual explanations for tabular data with both numerical and categorical variables (summarized hereafter as heterogeneous).
-This type of data is widely used in machine learning applications where individuals are impacted, such as credit scoring, clinical healthcare, recruitment or fraud detection.
-Explanations are extremely important in this context as a wrong decision can have serious consequences~\cite{doshi2017towards}.
+In this paper, we propose Nearest Instance Counterfactual Explanations (NICE), a new algorithm to find counterfactual explanations for tabular data with both numerical and categorical variables (summarized hereafter as heterogeneous tabular data).
+This type of data is widely used in ML applications where individuals are impacted, such as credit scoring, clinical healthcare, recruitment or fraud detection.
+Explanations are extremely important in this context as a wrong decision can have dire consequences~\cite{doshi2017towards}.

-Our key contribution is an algorithm that exploits information from a nearest instance in the training set to (1) generate explanations in a reasonable time, (2) for any classification model and (3) for any observation.
-We also show that these properties are not compromising the quality of our explanations.
-On the contrary, with an extensive comparison we found that NICE meets this functional requirements and delivers a higher quality than the current state-of-the-art.
+Our contribution to the XAI literature, and more specifically to the counterfactual literature, amounts to the introduction of a new algorithm, which allows for \textbf{simultaneously} achieving the following: \begin{enumerate} \item \textbf{100\% coverage:} NICE always finds a counterfactual and hence can always find an explanation for a given instance and a given classification model. \item \textbf{Model-agnostic:} NICE works for any kind of classification model and does not require any kind of information regarding the internal workings of the classification model. \item \textbf{Fast counterfactual generation:} NICE is fast, especially in light of the required 100\% coverage (see Section \ref{exp} for the computational experiments). \end{enumerate}

+Whereas other algorithms permit one or two of the above (see Section \ref{bench}), NICE guarantees all of these simultaneously (see Section \ref{meth}).
+NICE furthermore employs existing counterfactual properties (i.e., sparsity, proximity and plausibility), and is built in such a way that properties can be integrated as objectives in a modular way, depending on the users' requirements.

+The remainder of this paper is structured as follows.
+We discuss related work in Section \ref{lit} and explicitly consider potential benchmark algorithms for NICE.
+We formally introduce NICE itself in Section \ref{meth} and show detailed computational results in Section \ref{exp}.
+Finally, we present our conclusions along with future research avenues in Section \ref{concl}.